yousefelkhmesy1/-Guru99-Banking-Project/README.md

-# Guru99 Banking Program - Test Cases
+# Guru99 Banking System – Manual Testing Project

 ## Project Overview

-The **Guru99 Bank** project aims to provide online banking facilities to its customers.
+The **Guru99 Banking System** is an online banking application designed to provide essential banking services to customers.
+This project focuses on validating the core functionalities of the system through structured manual testing.

-This release includes limited features, and additional functionalities will be introduced in future versions.
+The current release includes limited features, with additional modules planned for future versions.

+---

 ## Purpose

-The purpose of this document is to outline the requirements and testing scope for the **Guru99 Banking Website**,
+The purpose of this project is to:

+- Define the testing scope for the Guru99 Banking Website
-developed for **Guru99 Tech Pvt.
-Ltd.**
+- Design and execute functional test cases
+- Validate system behavior against business requirements
+- Identify, report, and document defects

-This documentation will be used by all stakeholders, including **developers** and **testers**, to understand the test coverage and objectives.
+This documentation serves as a reference for all stakeholders, including developers, testers, and project managers.

+---

-## Scope
+## Testing Scope
-The scope of this project is limited to **functional testing** of the features described in the following sections.

-### In Scope:
+### In Scope

+The following activities are included in this project:

 - Functional Testing
+- Test Case Design and Execution
-- External Interfaces
+- External Interface Validation
+- Bug Identification and Reporting

-### Out of Scope:
+### Out of Scope

+The following are not covered in this project:

-- Non-functional testing (e.g., stress, performance)
+- Non-functional testing (Performance, Load, Stress, Security)
+- Automation Testing
-- Automation testing
+- Mobile application testing

+---

+## Test Environment

+- **Application:** Guru99 Banking Website
-The banking site will be compatible **only with Chrome version 27 and above**.
+- **Browser Compatibility:** Chrome version 27 and above
+- **Testing Type:** Manual Functional Testing

+---

+## Deliverables

+This project includes the following deliverables:

+- Test Plan
+- Test Scenarios
+- Detailed Test Cases
+- Defect Reports
+- Test Execution Results

+---

-## Test Case File
+## Test Case Documentation

-All manual test cases are documented in the following Excel file:
+All manual test cases are documented in the Excel file:
-- `Guru99_TestCases.xlsx`

-## 👩‍💻 Author
-Created by **[Yousef Elkhmesy]**
-Manual QA Tester | Guru99 Banking Project